A review of 16 top Q&As You MUST Know by ➪ Boca Raton ➪

 - 1.9 Related Cases

-- 1.10 If You’ve Been Charged Call West Palm Beach Theft Attorney Josh LeRoy Because Experience Wins.
-Can You Afford To Lose?
+- 1.10 Charged?
+Call West Palm Beach Theft Attorney Josh LeRoy Because Experience Wins.
+Can You Afford to Lose?

 - 1.10.1 Contact West Palm Beach Criminal Attorney Josh LeRoy

-- 1.10.2 West Palm Beach Theft Attorney Joshua LeRoy, Esq. is dedicated to providing his clients with personalized, honest, and aggressive representation in any and all areas of criminal law in West Palm Beach, Boca Raton, Boynton Beach, Lake Worth, Delray Beach, Jupiter & the surrounding areas of Palm Beach County in the State of Florida.
-View our other Top Resource Pages
+- 1.10.2 West Palm Beach Theft Attorney Joshua LeRoy, Esq. is dedicated to providing his clients with personalized, honest, and aggressive representation in any areas of criminal law in West Palm Beach, Boca Raton, Boynton Beach, Lake Worth, Delray Beach, Jupiter & the surrounding areas of Palm Beach County in the State of Florida.

-car, from a construction site, or a stop sign can result in felony charges.
-Not to mention that theft is also a crime whose punishment can be enhanced with each successive conviction.
+car, from a construction site or a stop sign can result in felony charges.
+Not to mention that theft is also a crime whose punishment is enhanced with each subsequent conviction.
 That means that if you have two prior theft convictions, a third theft charge, regardless of the value or nature of the item stolen, can be a felony.

 Beyond the criminal arena, having a theft conviction can and will likely affect your career.
-Few if any businesses are willing to hire persons with a criminal history for stealing.
+Few, if any, businesses are eager to hire people with a criminal history of stealing.

-Much like grand theft, the property is valued at the market value when the object was allegedly stolen, regardless of how much was paid for the object when it was purchased.
+Much like in grand theft, the property is valued at market value when the alleged theft occurs, regardless of how much was paid for it when purchased.

 What is the punishment for petty theft in Palm Beach County?

-Any stolen property worth $100 or less is considered 2nd degree petty theft, and is a 2nd degree misdemeanor, which is punishable by less than sixty days in jail and less than $500 fine.
-Property worth between $100 and $300 is a first degree misdemeanor, punishable by a minimum of a year in jail and less than $1,000 fine.
+Any stolen property worth $100 or less is considered 2nd-degree petty theft and is a 2nd-degree misdemeanor, which is punishable by less than sixty days in jail and less than a $500 fine.

 Can I get my driver’s license suspended from a petty theft conviction in Palm Beach County?

-Yes, if you have been convicted of petty theft in Florida, you may have your license suspended.
+Yes, if the State convicts you of petty theft in Florida, you may have your license suspended.
 The chances of that go up substantially if you have prior theft convictions.

 Will my punishment be harsher if I have prior convictions?